-Your team's Wraw index is made up from both resilient actions and resilient thoughts relating to each of the pillars.
-This section looks at the resilient actions and resilient thoughts overall, to give you an indication as to whether your team might enhance its resilience by focusing on the way it's thinking about its situation, what it's doing or both.
-The team's results are shown in relation to the comparison group.
+Your team's Wraw Index is made up from of both Resilient Actions and Resilient Thoughts relating to each of the pillars.
+This section looks at the resilient actions and thoughts overall, to give you an indication as to whether your team might enhance its resilience by focusing on the way it's thinking about its situation, or what it's doing or both.
+The team's results are show in relation to the comparison group.